 Since then, she has dedicated herself to making L., believing that safe sex is a human right, and that condoms marketed specifically to women in Western countries to help take a stand to protect and empower female sexuality.

-L. launched in February, and the condoms are available now on the website.
+L. launched in February, and the condoms are available now on Amazon.